Complete Foot and Ankle Care

 You should never consider painful feet your new normal.
 Preventative care can help you avoid many future problems with your feet.
 Likewise, routine care helps keep existing problems in check.

 Taking care of your feet and treating problems as they arise helps keep you on the move.
 Better mobility goes hand-in-hand with better health.
-There are many Reasons to See a Podiatrist. (link to other page).
+There are many reasons to see a podiatrist.

 Preventative care is important, especially if health issues put you at higher risk.
 Here are some health and foot issues that increase your risk for problems.
 Seek treatment early to help prevent long-term problems with your feet.